What Is Optic Neuritis?

 With correct diagnosis and treatment, most children get all their eyesight back.
 However, up to 24% of children don’t fully recover their vision.
 This happens if there is a delay in diagnosis or in getting the right treatment.

-With certain syndromes, it is possible that optic neuritis can happen again and cause more damage to the nerve.
+With some syndromes, it is possible that optic neuritis can happen again and cause more damage to the nerve.
 Also, some causes of optic neuritis, such as neuromyelitis optica (NMO), can create severe vision loss.